Prince Bahadur Shah of Nepal

 Prince Bahadur Shah (बहादुर शाह) was the youngest son of King Prithvi Narayan Shah of modern Nepal.
-He became the regent of Nepal for a brief period after the death of his predecessor Queen Rajendra Laxmi of Nepal and accelerated his father's campaign for the conquest of the small and scattered Hindu nations of the Himalayas into Modern day Nepal.
-Despite his many conquests, he also started the tradition of beheading fellow courtiers against his father's advice which would eventually cause him to meet the same fate later.
+He became the regent of Nepal for a brief period after the death of his predecessor Queen Rajendra Laxmi and accelerated his father's campaign for the conquest of the small and scattered Hindu nations of the Himalayas into modern-day Nepal.
+Despite his many conquests, he also started the tradition of beheading fellow courtiers against his father's advice which would eventually lead to him meeting the same fate.
 This, along with the political turmoil created in Nepal after his death eventually led to the rise of Bhimsen Thapa and the Anglo-Nepal War.

 Early life

 Bahadur Shah was born in the palace of Gorkha and was the second son of King Prithvi Narayan Shah.
 He was originally known as Fateh Bahadur Shah but eventually came to be known as Bahadur Shah.
 He was educated at the palaces of Gorkha and Nuwakot and also accompanied his father on certain battlefields.
-Unike his brother Pratap Singh Shah, who ruled Nepal from his father's death in 1775 until 1777 and was a luxury-loving and indulgent king more interested in tantrism; Bahadur spent most of his time learning about diplomacy from the courtiers in Nuwakot.
+Unlike his brother Pratap Singh Shah, who ruled Nepal from his father's death in 1775 until 1777 and was a luxury-loving and indulgent king more interested in tantrism; Bahadur spent most of his time learning about diplomacy from the courtiers in Nuwakot.

 Exile to India

 After the death of King Prithvi Narayan Shah, his eldest son Pratap Singh Shah succeeded him as the King of Nepal.
-When Pratap Singh Shah ascended to the throne of Nepal, he immediately detained and put under house arrest in Nuwakot with the advice of his top advisor Bajranath Pandit.
+When Pratap Singh Shah ascended to the throne of Nepal, he immediately detained Bahadur Shah and put him under house arrest in Nuwakot on the advice of his top advisor Bajranath Pandit.
 After his release from immediate imprisonment, Bahadur Shah spent most of his time in Palpa and Tanahu, both of which used to be independent nations back then.
 His primary goal was to establish friendly relations with these nations and later gain their alliance in order to continue the unification of Nepal, whilst also regaining his brother's trust.
 He apparently sent letters back to the capital to Pratap Singh, however, was still not allowed to get back to Nepal.
-Eventually, Bahadur Shah left for Bettiah district in Bihar, India and lived out the rest of his exile there.
+Eventually, Bahadur Shah left for Bettiah district in Bihar, India and lived in exile there.